Anne Savage (DJ)

 Anne Savage (born 18 July 1969) is a British hard dance DJ.

 Early life

 Savage was born in Burnley, Lancashire, England, and raised in the Ribble Valley.
 She attended the private Westholme School.
 She took classical guitar lessons at an early age.
 In the late 1980s, she played guitar in a punk band called 53rd State.

 Career

 Savage had her first UK DJ residency at Angels in Burnley and later resident at the infamous Vague Club, Leeds.
 She was also part of the original Tidy Girls line-up, with Lisa Lashes, Lisa Pin-Up, and Rachel Auburn.
 She has featured several times in DJ Magazine's 'World's Top 100 DJs' and was the only female listed in the 'Top 10 Club DJs in Britain' by the Independent on Sunday.
 She made regular DJ appearances for club events such as Tidy, Slinky, Frenzy, and Storm.

+In April 2000 Savage's single release on the Tidy Trax label, "I Need A Man", peaked at number 6 in the UK dance singles chart.
 Her production of "Hellraiser" peaked at No. 74 in the UK Singles Chart in April 2003.